Skip to content

 3

-Fast Approval
+Fast Pre-Approval

-PadSplit Investment Strategy: Room Rental Investing for Higher Cash Flow
+PadSplit Investment: Room Rental for Cash Flow

 Traditional rental models rent properties as complete units—one tenant or family per property.
 PadSplit and similar co-living platforms challenge that model by renting individual rooms within a property, dramatically increasing per-property revenue potential.